Jiseoup/rpi_fixed_ip/README.md

-# Raspberry Pi Fixed IP allocation
+# Raspberry Pi Fixed IP Allocation
 This document describes how to allocate a fixed IP to `Raspberry pi`.

 Used Model : Raspberry Pi 3 Model B+